Code-Institute-Submissions/MS1-infinity-gym/README.md

 *   timetable.html
 *   location.html

 Some errors were found.
-These have been corrected, then it has gone through the validator again.
-All the pages passed with no errors or warnings.
+This has been corrected and passed through the W3C HTML validator again.
+The pages passed without errors or warnings.

-W3C CSS Validator
+#### W3C CSS Validator

 The following pages were passed through the W3C CSS validator:

 *   style.css

 Some errors were found.
-These have been corrected, then it has gone through the validator again.
-The page passed with no errors or warnings.
+This has been corrected and passed through the W3C CSS validator again.
+The page passed without errors or warnings.

 An extended version of the tested website can be found [[here](assets/documents/testing.pdf)